Global Trade in Fakes

 EU Sector Exposure — Annual Impact of Counterfeiting (€B)

-Estimated annual sales losses by sector due to counterfeiting (EU, €B)
+Annual sales losses by sector due to counterfeiting (EU, €B)

-Luxury goods and pharmaceuticals face the highest absolute losses — but pharma counterfeiting carries the highest human risk, with fake medicines directly threatening patient safety.
-Electronics and clothing combined account for over €50B in lost EU sales.
-Every affected sector has a different enforcement profile — requiring specialised brand protection approaches and cross-sector coordination.
+Clothing and pharmaceuticals together account for over €22B in annual EU losses — but pharma counterfeiting carries the highest human risk, with fake medicines directly threatening patient safety.
+Toys have the highest counterfeiting share relative to sector turnover (8.7%).
+Every affected sector has a different enforcement profile — requiring specialised brand protection approaches.
+Additional sectors (jewellery, handbags, sports goods, pesticides, batteries, tyres) make up the remaining ~€27B of the €60B EUIPO total.

 Counterfeit Origin — EU Seizures by Source Country